Are you an embroiderY business startup looking for helpful advice and tips?

-What’s the Right Embroidery Machine for MY Start-Up Business?
+What’s the Right Embroidery Machine for MY business StartUp?

 Start-up embroidery businesses normally start running their shop from home with a single-head embroidery machine.

-This machine has all the features of the well-established single head range plus a catalogue of extras that make it stand out from the crowd, including 1000-stitches per minute high speed production, automatic tensioning system and high-resolution touch screen controller with network capabilities.
+This machine has all the features of the well-established single head range plus a catalogue of extras that make it stand out from the crowd.
+This includes 1000-stitches per minute high-speed production, automatic tensioning system and high-resolution touch screen controller with network capabilities.

-This system provides a real-time production management overview and quality control to maximize production and profit.
+This system provides a real-time production management overview and quality control to maximise production and profit.

 This ever-popular original SWF Compact machine has been completely re-designed to suit today’s exacting standards.
 With a wide array of features great pricing, this is a machine for today and the perfect single head machine for those not in need of over-large embroidery areas.

 With 15 needles and a small footprint, this machine has all of the features of larger models whilst retaining the flexibility only offered by the compact style machine.
 Ideal for a start-up or home-based embroidery business.